ksu-cs-textbooks/cis300/content/appendix/style/naming.md

 }
 ```

-{{% notice note %}}
+{{% notice warning %}}
-Automatically-generated event handlers don't follow this convention -
-this is an allowable exception to the rule.
-If you need to write your
-own event handlers, follow the style of the automatically generated
-ones.
+Automatically-generated event handlers don't follow this convention.
+For example, suppose you generate a Click event handler by double-clicking a **Button** named `uxUpdate`.
+The event handler generated will then be given a name of **uxUpdate_Click**.
+You will need to rename it to **UpdateClick**.
+Be sure to use [Visual Studio's rename feature](/appendix/vs/code-window/#renaming), as this name will also need to be changed in automatically-generated code that you normally won't edit.
 {{% /notice %}}

 ### [Properties](/appendix/syntax/properties)

 Use pascal case.
-Make your names descriptive without abbreviations.
+Make your names descriptive without abbreviations (common abbreviations are allowed).
 For example:

 ```c#
 public int Count { get; private set; }